 Virtual Displays is a feature available for Teams and Warp customers that lets you add up to 2 additional virtual displays to the host while connecting to a machine you own through Parsec.
 The virtual displays show up along with your current physical displays.
 If the host system has no physical displays attached, Parsec's virtual displays will allow you to connect to the host without requiring an HDMI or Displayport dongle.

 Keep in mind that normally you need to join the computer using the same account as the host for the feature to work.
 The exception is that this isn't necessary for Team customers using Team Computers.

-You can enable the setting in the host machine, in Parsec's settings > Host > Virtual Displays (Beta).
+You can enable the setting in the host machine, in Parsec's settings > Host > Virtual Displays.
 The first time you enable this setting, you must disconnect from your Parsec host and reconnect once for the virtual displays to activate.

-- The host must be running Windows 10 version 2004 or newer.
-This driver is not yet validated for Windows Server 2016 / Server 2019 and may not work correctly
+- The host must be running Windows 10 version 1607 or newer, or Server 2019 or newer

 - The host must have the Virtual Display Driver, which is available for download directly from the settings page in Parsec.
 You may also want to restart the computer after installing it to ensure it works correctly